Evidence & Supporting Documents

 - Mid Sussex Landscape Capacity Study - Technical Appendix - excluding Appendix C. Please contact us if you wish to view this appendix

 Mid Sussex District is the tenth most wooded district in the South East.
-Nearly two thirds of woodland within the District is classified as ancient.
+Nearly two thirds of woodland within the District is classified as ancient (areas where there has been continuous woodland since at least 1600 AD).
 Many of the woodlands in the area have a complex history and traces of past uses and management can still be seen today.

 A revision of the Ancient Woodland Inventory for Mid Sussex was completed in October 2006.